dot CMS

 One of the touted benefits of DXPs is their ability to integrate a wide range of tools and services.
 However, these integrations often happen within a rigid ecosystem.
 Once you’re tied into a DXP, it can be difficult to break away or implement alternative solutions outside its architecture.
 This can stifle innovation and lock your business into using tools that may not be the best-fit long-term.

-A Universal CMS, by contrast, is typically more flexible.
+A headless CMS, by contrast, is typically more flexible.
 Most modern CMS platforms offer integration options without locking you into a singular ecosystem.
 You can choose the best-in-class tools for each function—whether it’s analytics, SEO, or marketing automation—allowing you to adapt to changes and leverage emerging technologies as needed.

 5. Innovation Suffers Under Complexity